Group 12 element: Applications

 Due to the physical similarities which they share, the group 12 elements can be found in many common situations.
 Zinc and cadmium are commonly used as anti-corrosion (galvanization) agents as they will attract all local oxidation until they completely corrode.
-These protective coatings can be applied to other metals through by hot-dip galvanizing a substance into the molten form of the metal, or through the process of electroplating which may be passivated by the use of chromate salts.
+These protective coatings can be applied to other metals by hot-dip galvanizing a substance into the molten form of the metal, or through the process of electroplating which may be passivated by the use of chromate salts.
 Group 12 elements are also used in electrochemistry as they may act as an alternative to the standard hydrogen electrode in addition to being a secondary reference electrode.

 In the US, zinc is used predominantly for galvanizing (55%) and for brass, bronze and other alloys (37%).
 The relative reactivity of zinc and its ability to attract oxidation to itself makes it an efficient sacrificial anode in cathodic protection (CP).
 For example, cathodic protection of a buried pipeline can be achieved by connecting anodes made from zinc to the pipe.
 Zinc acts as the anode (negative terminus) by slowly corroding away as it passes electric current to the steel pipeline.
-Zinc is also used to cathodically protect metals that are exposed to sea water from corrosion.
+Zinc is used to cathodically protect metals that are exposed to sea water from corrosion.

-Zinc is also used as an anode material for batteries such as in zinc–carbon batteries or zinc–air battery/fuel cells.
+Zinc is used as an anode material for batteries such as in zinc–carbon batteries or zinc–air battery/fuel cells.

 A widely used alloy which contains zinc is brass, in which copper is alloyed with anywhere from 3% to 45% zinc, depending upon the type of brass.
 Brass is generally more ductile and stronger than copper and has superior corrosion resistance.
 These properties make it useful in communication equipment, hardware, musical instruments, and water valves.
 Other widely used alloys that contain zinc include nickel silver, typewriter metal, soft and aluminium solder, and commercial bronze.
 Alloys of primarily zinc with small amounts of copper, aluminium, and magnesium are useful in die casting as well as spin casting, especially in the automotive, electrical, and hardware industries.
 These alloys are marketed under the name Zamak.
-Roughly one quarter of all zinc output, in the United States (2009), is consumed in the form of zinc compounds, a variety of which are used industrially.
+Roughly one quarter of all zinc output in the United States (2009) is consumed in the form of zinc compounds, a variety of which are used industrially.